-If Oracle Universal Installer is not displayed, then refer to Oracle Database Client Installation Guide for IBM AIX on POWER Systems (64-Bit) for information about how to troubleshoot X Window display problems.
+If Oracle Universal Installer does not start, then refer to Oracle Database Installation Guide for IBM AIX on POWER Systems (64-Bit) for information about how to troubleshoot X Window display problems.

-- The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - If you need more assistance, or to choose an option that is not a default, click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for information about troubleshooting.
+- 4. The following table describes the recommended action for each Oracle Universal Installer screen.
+Use the following guidelines to complete the installation: - If you need more assistance, or to choose an option that is not the default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Installation Guide for IBM AIX on POWER Systems (64-Bit) for information about troubleshooting.